rails/rails/guides/source/active_model_basics.md

 for form data which will produce Active Record-like conversion for things like dates and booleans on regular objects.

-To use Attributes, include the module in your model class and define your attributes using the `attribute` macro.
+To use `Attributes`, include the module in your model class and define your attributes using the `attribute` macro.
 It accepts a name, a cast type, a default value, and any other options supported by the attribute type.